Akegarasu/ChatGLM-webui/README.md

 ### Arguments

 `--model-path`: specify model path.
 If this parameter is not specified manually, the default value is `THUDM/chatglm-6b`.
-Transformers will automatically download model from huggingface.
+Transformers will automatically download model from Hugging Face.

 `--listen`: launch gradio with 0.0.0.0 as server name, allowing to respond to network requests